LibreTexts/ngshare/testing/README.md

 ## minikube

 For the k8s dev environment, you need [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) (along with a hypervisor like [VirtualBox](https://www.virtualbox.org/wiki/Downloads)), [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) (no need to configure it; it will be done in `minikube`), [helm](https://helm.sh/docs/intro/install/) (v3), and chartpress(`pip install chartpress`) installed on your system.

-Before testing, make sure you run `chartpress` on the `zero-to-jupyterhub-k8s` repo.
-Simply `cd` into it and run `chartpress`.
-This only needs to be done once.

 To test, simply do the following:
 ```sh